vvolkl/FlatTreeAnalyzer/README.md

 # FlatTreeAnalyzer

-This scripts allows to easily design an analysis based on previously produced flat trees with the [Heppy](https://github.com/cbernet/heppy) framework.
+This scripts allows to easily design an analysis based on produced flat trees with the [Heppy](https://github.com/cbernet/heppy) framework.

 Example:
 ```